htangsmart/FitCloudPro-SDK-iOS/FitCloudWFKit/README_EN.md

 ## Installation

-Method 1：`FitCloudWatchfaceKit` is available through CocoaPods.
+Method 1：`FitCloudWFKit` is available through CocoaPods.
 To install it, simply add the following line to your Podfile:

 ```
-pod 'FitCloudWatchfaceKit'
+pod 'FitCloudWFKit'
 ```

-Method 2: download from making ` FitCloudWatchfaceKit `, manual integrated into your project.
+Method 2: download from making ` FitCloudWFKit `, manual integrated into your project.

-1. FitCloudWatchfaceKit SDK includes:
+1. FitCloudWFKit SDK includes:
-    * FitCloudWatchfaceKit.
+    * FitCloudWFKit.
 Framework
       static library, smart bracelet development kit core framework
-    * FitCloudWatchfaceKit.bundle
+    * FitCloudWFKit.bundle
       smart bracelet development kit core resource package

 2. Add the framework to the project;